 Example.
 John Smith is a calendar year taxpayer who is on an accrual method.
-His real property taxes applicable to the fiscal year July 1, 1994, to June 30, 1995, amount to \$1,200.
+His real property taxes that apply to the fiscal year July 1, 1995, to June 30, 1996, amount to \$1,200.
 The assessment and lien date is July 1.

-If for 1994 John makes the election to ratably accrue the taxes, \$600 of the taxes will accrue in 1994 ($$1,200 \times 6/12$, July 1-December 31) and the balance will accrue in 1995.
+If for 1995 John makes the election to ratably accrue the taxes, \$600 of the taxes will accrue in 1995 ( $$1,200 \times 6/12$ , July 1-December 31) and the balance will accrue in 1996.

 Separate elections.
 An election may be made for each separate trade or business and for nonbusiness activities if accounted for separately.
-The election to ratably accrue real property taxes is binding unless the consent of the IRS is obtained to change the method of deducting real property taxes.
+The election to ratably accrue real property taxes is binding unless you get permission from the IRS to change the method of deducting real property taxes.
+See Changing the election, later.